-Clearly, this is a premium item, as you’ll pay a steep price for all of these extra features.
+Clearly, this is a premium item, as you’ll pay a steep price for all of these extra characteristics.
 However, that quality and customizability will be worth it for many buyers – as long as they can afford it, that is.
 While the Huntsman Elite is only available in black, you can get it in white or pink by downgrading to the standard Razer Huntsman.

 - Highly customizable

 - Very expensive